a thing that's great about me is i'm extremely good at making things way harder than they have to be1 hour ago

 when you joke around on the internet with someone about starting a cool project but then holy shit maybe it's actua… https://t.co/2dZI6rUEBh3 hours ago

 library patron couldn't remember the word for earplugs and called them "sound stuffies"5 hours ago

 there is a guy full on break dancing next to the bus stop and i couldn’t even get my pants on the right legs this morning7 hours ago

-Kristen Arnett is a queer fiction and essay writer who has held fellowships at Kenyon Review, Tin House, and Lambda Literary Foundation.
+Kristen Arnett is a queer fiction and essay writer.
 She was awarded Ninth Letter's 2015 Literary Award in Fiction, was runner-up for the 2016 Robert Watson Literary Prize at The Greensboro Review, and was a finalist for Indiana Review's 2016 Fiction Prize.
-Her work has appeared or is upcoming at North American Review, The Normal School, Electric Literature, Literary Hub, Volume 1 Brooklyn, OSU's The Journal, Catapult, Bennington Review, Portland Review, Tin House Flash Fridays/The Guardian, Salon, The Rumpus, and elsewhere.
-Her debut story collection, Felt in the Jaw, will be published by Split Lip Press and was recently award the 2017 Coil Book Award.
+Her work has appeared or is upcoming at North American Review, The Normal School, Gulf Coast, TriQuarterly, Guernica, Electric Literature, Literary Hub, Volume 1 Brooklyn, OSU's The Journal, Catapult, Bennington Review, Portland Review, Tin House Flash Fridays/The Guardian, Salon, The Rumpus, and elsewhere.
+Her debut story collection, Felt in the Jaw, was published by Split Lip Press and was recently award the 2017 Coil Book Award.
 Her novel, Mostly Dead Things, will be published by Tin House Books in Summer 2019.

 She is represented by Pande Literary Agency.